JetBrains/kotlin-web-site/docs/topics/components-stability.md

 The Kotlin language and toolset are divided into many components such as the compilers for the JVM, JS and Native targets, the Standard Library, various accompanying tools and so on.
-Many of these components were officially released as **Stable**, which means that they are evolved in the backward-compatible way following the [principles of _Comfortable Updates_ and _Keeping the Language Modern_](kotlin-evolution-principles.md).
+Many of these components were officially released as **Stable**, which means that they were evolved in a backward-compatible way following the [principles of _Comfortable Updates_ and _Keeping the Language Modern_](kotlin-evolution-principles.md).

 Following the _Feedback Loop_ principle, we release many things early for the community to try out, so a number of components are not yet released as **Stable**.
-Some of them are very early stage, some are more mature.
+Some of them are at a very early stage, some are more mature.
-We mark them as **Experimental**, **Alpha** or **Beta** depending on how quickly each component is evolving and how much risk the users are taking when adopting it.
+We mark them as **Experimental**, **Alpha** or **Beta** depending on how quickly each component evolves and the level of risk users take on when adopting it.

 ## Stability levels explained